centreon/centreon-documentation/cloud/installation/prerequisites.md

 ## Allowing traffic to/from AWS IP ranges

-If you are filtering flows based on IP addresses, authorize the AWS IP ranges your poller needs to connect to.
+If you are filtering flows based on IP addresses, authorize the AWS IP ranges your poller needs to interact with.

 AWS provides a [list of their IP ranges](https://ip-ranges.amazonaws.com/ip-ranges.json).
 You can retrieve the list of IP addresses you want using a curl command.
 Example for AWS Ireland with the EC2 service for IPV6 and IPV4: